Everything Why: “How Digital Paths Shape Racial Perceptions”

 “How Can White People Accelerate Racial Justice? “

-I was guest on the Deerfield Public Library podcast working to answer this question.
+Christine was guest on the Deerfield Public Library podcast working to answer this question: How can white people accerlerate racial justice?”

 Coffee with the Founder